lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 [twitter](https://twitter.com/ktheory),
 [linkedin](https://www.linkedin.com/in/aaronsuggs/)

-**_Tell us a little about your current role: where do you work, your title and generally the sort of work do you and your team do._**
+**_Tell us a little about your current role: where do you work, your title and generally the sort of work that you and your team do._**

 I work at [Glossier](https://www.glossier.com), a direct-to-consumer growth-stage skincare and beauty company with incredibly passionate customers.
-Our engineering team of is ~35 people.
+Our engineering team is ~35 people.
 I'm a Principal Engineer, mostly focusing on our Site Reliability and Tools team.
 My recent focus has been leading Glossier's Operational Excellence initiative (nicknamed ✨GLOE✨) and ensuring we're building scalable services and team practices.
 I define operational excellence as our ability to deliver low defect rates, high availability, and low latency for product features.
 In practice for the SRE/Tools team, that means improving observability, increasing our infra-as-code adoption, and shepherding our migration from a monolith to microservices.

 In the [Staff Eng Archetypes](https://staffeng.com/guides/staff-archetypes), I gravitate most towards being a right-hand, and secondly a solver.